Managing missing data with pandas

 percent missing for column note: 0.332684412931959

-To be able to check our changes in the latest column, we use pandas.Series.value_counts.
+To verify our changes in the latest column, we use pandas.Series.value_counts.
 The method returns a series containing the number of unique values:

 [17]: